-Report

-Statement drawn up by the Anglican/Roman Catholic Consultation on the Ordination of Women to the Priesthood: Versailles, February 27th - March 3rd 1978
+Inter-church talks on woman priests

+The full text of the findings of a joint consultation on the ordination of women, convened by the Anglican Consultative Council and the Vatican Secretariat for Christian Unity and held in Versailles, from February 27 to March 3 this year, is given below.

+The consultation was under the joint chairmanship of the Right Rev Barry Valentine, Bishop of Rupert's Land in the Anglican Church of Canada, and Father John Hotchkin, secretary of the Ecumenical Commission of the Roman Catholic Bishops' Conference of the United States.
+The text is as follows:

-- 1. Given that certain churches of the Anglican Communion have ordained women to the presbyterate, the question posed to the Consultation was not to discuss whether or not it is right to ordain women, but to consider "To what extent and in what ways churches with women priests and churches without women priests can be reconciled in sacramental Fellowship". - the possibility of ordaining women to the presbyterate.
+Given that certain churches of the Anglican Communion have ordained women to the presbyterate, the question posed to the consultation was not to question whether or not it is right to ordain women, but to "consider to what extent and in what way churches with woman priests and churches without woman priests can be reconciled in sacramental fellowship".

+A substantial majority in each Anglican Church accepts the possibility of ordaining women to the presbyterate.
 Some churches have already proceeded to such ordinations.
-At this time no Anglican church has officially stated that such ordinations are impossible, though some churches have not yet considered the question officially and others have for various reasons decided not to ordain women at least for the present.
-The Roman Catholic Church believes that she has not the right to change the tradition "unbroken throughout the history of the Church, universal in the East and in the West", and considered to conform to God's plan for his Church. - 3.
-Given these two positions the question must be: is it still possible for our two churches to establish full communion between them and if so how, since full communion presupposes the mutual recognition of ministry?
-On the one hand could the Roman Catholic Church, which judges it impossible, for theological reasons, to ordain women, recognize such ordinations in the Anglican Communion?
-How could she hold such ordinations impossible for her yet possible for the Anglican Communion? - 4.
-On the other hand, many Anglicans find it difficult to accept the official Roman Catholic position (as expressed for example in the Declaration Inter insigniores) that the ministry of the Church is not open to this development.
+At this time no Anglican church has officially stated that such ordinations are impossible, though some churches have not yet considered the question officially and others have for various reasons decided not to ordain women, at least for the present.
+The Roman Catholic Church believes that she has not the right to change the tradition "unbroken throughout the history of the

+Church, universal in the East and in the West'', and considered to conform to God's plan for his Church.

+Church.
+Given these two positions, the autstion must be: is it still possible for our two churches to establish full communion between them and if so how, since the full communion presupposes the mutual recognition of ministry?
+On the one hand could the Roman Catholic Church, which judges it impossible, for theological reasons to ordain women, recognize such ordinations in the Anglican Communion?
+How could she hold such ordinations impossible for her yet possible for the Anglican Communion?

+On the other hand, many Anglicans find it difficult to accept the official Roman Catholic position (as expressed for example in the declaration Inter Insigniores) that the ministry of the Church is not open to this development.
 Many Anglicans consider the ordination of women to be both faithful to tradition and to express a legitimate new development.

-Within the tension and divergence which they are experiencing over this question, the autonomous provinces of the Anglican Communion believe they are expressing their real sense of unity in diversity.
+Within the tension and divergence